 by Brandon Summers | March 14, 2016

 What most of us know as math is very superficial.
-I mean this sincerely and not dismissively.
-From elementary school, to middle school, to high school, to college algebra; from times tables, to long division, to factoring, to the pythagorean theorem, to the quadratic formula, to the interest rate formula, to functions, to derivatives, etc. we are taught how to do computations.
-We are shown a formula, the instructor shows us a few examples on the whiteboard, and then we are supposed to emulate that process– throw in some word problems for good measure, rinse and repeat.
+From elementary school, to middle school, to high school, to college algebra— from times tables, to long division, to factoring, to the pythagorean theorem, to the quadratic formula, to the interest rate formula, etc. we are taught how to do computations.
+We are shown a formula, given examples by our instructor, and then asked to imitate the process.
+Next, throw in some word problems for good measure— rinse and repeat.
 This is how we demonstrate that we know how to do math.
-However, this is not proof that we know why or how those formulas work.
-Advanced math courses address this by concentrating on the underlying structures of mathematics.
-Mathematical reasoning is at the core.
-There’s a good chance you have not done proofs.
+Unfortunately, this is not proof that we know why or how those formulas work.
+Advanced math courses dive into the interworkings of formulas by concentrating on reasoning.
+That’s what proofs do, and there’s a good chance you have not done them.

 …And that’s okay for 99.99% of students.
 Understanding a formula and knowing how to apply it is a useful skill that serves all of us well.
 However, it is not a skill that is particularly useful in advanced mathematics (i.e math post Calculus III).
 Mathematical reasoning/logic is the next step in growth (and it’s much different than K-12 math).
 Mathematicians, physicists, and some computer scientists need to have this skill in their toolbox.
 (Engineers, not so much.
 I would have avoided this had I majored in engineering).
 We take the course Discrete Mathematics as an introduction into the world of proofs.
 It’s a fundamentals course but it can be challenging for many.
 It’s a departure from plug-n-chug math.
 Calculators are not required (they’re essentially useless), and there are no formulas (hell, there are barely numbers)– only theorems and definitions.
 We are no longer solving for x.
 The answer is not a number, it’s the process.
 Here’s an example: